 - Red patches or white spots in or near the mouth.

 - Lumps or thickening of the soft tissues.

 - Difficulty swallowing.

 - Loose teeth or bite changes.

 - Feeling like something is caught in your throat.

 Never ignore any changes to your oral health.
-With a regular oral cancer screening at your cleaning and checkup, you’ll have peace of mind knowing your mouth is healthy.
+By receiving a regular oral cancer screening at your cleaning and checkup, you’ll have peace of mind.